 We are whether (a) people from small countries that find it difficult to find people from their own country abroad because their country is so small (Belgium, Luxembourg, Latvia, Estonia, Finland, etc) or (b) employees from big companies on a foreign assignment.

-Now, I could tell you all about my painful experience of not meeting any Belgians but I won’t because Belgian people were exactly who I did NOT want to meet while being abroad (this persona non grata list has since expanded to a dozen nationalities.
+Now, I could tell you all about my painful experience of not meeting any Belgians but I won’t because Belgian people were not exactly who I wanted to meet while being abroad (this persona non grata list has since expanded to a dozen nationalities.
 Traveling won’t open your mind, it will only kill your desires to meet foreign people once you realize everyone sucks).